Aeroluna/LunaCoopMod/README.md

 - Added Signifiers, an astral-themed High Templar.
   - Available after building a Templar Archives.
-  - Can use Aurora Veil for 50 energy.
+  - Can use Aurora Veil ability for 50 energy.
     - Grants cloak to friendly units in an area and heals their hitpoints over time for 30 seconds.
-  - Can use Astral Storm for 75 energy.
+  - Can use Astral Storm ability for 75 energy.
     - Does less damage in a larger area than Psionic Storm for 7 seconds.
     - Applies Astral Smolder to enemy units hit, revealing cloaked units, reducing movement speed, and reducing armor.
 This effect stacks up to 4 times.
     - Applies P2, dealing massive damage.
-  - Can use Fading Star after researching at a Templar Archives.
+  - Can use Fading Star ability after researching at a Templar Archives.
     - Grants super cloak, 50% increased movement speed, and ignores unit collision for 4 seconds.
     - Can be autocast when damaged.
   - Argus Crystal additionally grants Signifiers full energy.